benetech/MathShare-Tests/README.md

 Running
 -------

-* Run with parameters specifying your webdriver
+* Run with parameters specifying a browser and a webdriver's path

 Example:
 ```bash